Clinical Trials Leadership

 Clinical Trials (CT) Steering Committee

-• helping to develop and optimize the clinical trial portfolio;
+• Helping to develop and optimize the clinical trial portfolio

-• serving as a source of clinical, scientific, and patient input.
+• Serving as a source of clinical, scientific, and patient input

-The CT Steering Committee reports to the Executive Committee as needed on
+The CT Steering Committee reports to the Executive Committee as needed on:

-• status of the clinical trials being conducted;
+• The status of the clinical trials

-• new challenges and opportunities that arise;
+• New challenges and opportunities that arise

 CT Steering Committee Voting Members